cloudflare/pint/docs/checks/rule/dependency.md

 ## Cross-group dependencies

-This check warns when a rule uses a metric produced by a recording rule in a different group.
+This check warns when a recording rule uses a metric produced by another recording rule in a different group.
+Alerting rules are ignored by this check because the small lag is usually acceptable.

 Each group is evaluated independently with no guaranteed execution order.
 During evaluation, recording rules write results to a transaction that is